paulsonkoly/calc/Readme.md

 # Calc

-A Simple calculator repl.
+A simple calculator language / REPL.
+This project is merely for code practicing, not intended to be used.

+    1+2
+    >  3
+    a = 2 * ( 1+1)
+    >  4
+    a+a
+    >  8

 Supported features:

  - integer and floating point literals
  - variables
  - 4 aritmetic operations +, -, *, /
  - explicit evaluation order by parenthesis

-The language is right associative and has 2 precedence groups: +, - is lower than * and /
+The language is right associative and has 2 precedence groups: +, - is lower than * and /.
+It is planned to make the language left associative.

 ## Language